Featuring the best attractions in the South East Lake District that are accessible by public transport

 Lakeland Motor Museum is located in striking premises adjacent to the picturesque River Leven at Backbarrow.
 There are apparently around 30,000 exhibits tracing the development of road transport through the twentieth century.
 A separate building houses the Campbell Bluebird Exhibition including several life-size replicas of vehicles used by Malcolm or Donald in their various land and water speed record attempts.
 Admission fee applies to the museum which also includes a gift shop.
 Open every day apart from Christmas day.
 Adjacent to the museum, overlooking the river, is Cafe Ambio which serves a good selection of refreshments in very pleasant surroundings.

 Buses stop on the main A590, approx 0.4 miles away, so a short walk is required.
-Transport from and to the Yellow Cruise at Lakeside is provided by a 5 minute shuttle bus ride which operates daily in season and weekends at other times.
+Walking instructions here.

 Buses stop outside the car park.
 Or approx 1 mile walk from Bowness town.

 The small village of Rydal is located near to Rydal Water, between Ambleside and Grasmere, with some good attractions.
-At the top of the steep lane is Rydal Mount where William Wordsworth lived from 1813 till his death in 1850 and where he wrote many of his poems.
-You can visit the impressive house and gardens which are in a lovely setting with some far reaching views.
-Open daily from March to October, Wednesday to Sunday in winter (closed January).
-Admission fee applies, tea rooms and toilets also available.
+At the top of the steep lane off the main A591 is Rydal Mount where the famous poet William Wordsworth lived from 1813 till his death in 1850 and where he wrote many of his poems.
+The impressive house, which dates to the 16th century, is now owned by descendants of Wordsworth and retains the feel of a lived-in family home with a selection of the family’s prized possessions and portraits.
+It has been enlarged over the intervening centuries, including by Wordsworth himself.

-Across the lane from the house is the historic Rydal Hall which is now a Christian conference centre.
+A short distance back down the access lane is the historic Rydal Hall which is now a Christian conference centre.
 You are free to wonder around the lovely gardens (donation box included) and there is a cafe, open daily all year.
 Further down the lane is St Mary’s Church which has a pleasant churchyard and behind that is Dora’s field which was owned by the Wordsworth’s and is a mass of daffodils and then bluebells in the spring.
-Next to Dora’s field on the main A591 is The Badger Bar, serving more substantial refreshments.
+Next to Dora’s field on the main A591 is The Badger Bar, serving more substantial refreshments and where you can actually see badgers in the gardens and on the local webcam.

 Across the road from the pub is a footpath over the River Rothay which soon meets the attractive shores of Rydal Water.
 The popular footpath leads on to Grasmere lake and village.
 A good higher level footpath also leads towards Grasmere from behind Rydal Mount.